fikunmi-ap/solana-improvement-documents/LRUCache.md

 blocks.

-- priority fee recommender: a gadget that determines the `recommended priority fee` to be paid per acccount (or globally) based on `recent fees paid`.
+- priority fee recommender: a gadget that determines the `recommended priority fee` to be paid per account (or globally) based on `recent fees paid`.
 The algorithm is described in a following section.

-- contention: This describes how contentious an acccount is, for the purpose of this proposal, contention is simply calculated as the number of transactions writing to an account.
+- contention: This describes how contentious an account is, for the purpose of this proposal, contention is simply calculated as the number of transactions writing to an account.

 - `getPriorityFee`: A JSON RPC method to replace the `getRecentPrioritizationFees` or